 How Do I Check My Credit Scores?

 If you want to check your credit score, you can use CreditWise from Capital One.
 The tool can show you your VantageScore® 3.0 credit score, among many other helpful features.
 Best of all, using CreditWise won’t hurt your credit score, and it’s free for everyone.
-And at AnnualCreditReport.com, you can check your credit reports from the three major credit bureaus for free once every 12 months.
+And at AnnualCreditReport.com, you can get free copies of your credit reports from each of the three major credit bureaus.

 Whether your credit score is considered for a student loan or not, doing some homework could help set you up for success.
 And remember, student loans may not be your only option.
 Grants, scholarships and other forms of student aid could also be available.